WaDoMa/HomeEmergencyButton/README.md

 │   └── emergency_button.service           # Systemd service definition
 ├── config/
 │   └── buttons.ini                        # Dash button configuration
-├── .venv/                                 # Python virtual environment
+├── .venv/                                 # Python virtual environment (not in git - to be created locally during installation)
-├── .env                                   # Environment variables (not in git) ├── .gitignore                             # Git ignore rules ├── requirements.txt                       # Python dependencies
+├── .env                                   # Environment variables (not in git - to be created locally by user) ├── .gitignore                             # Git ignore rules ├── requirements.txt                       # Python dependencies
 └── README.md                              # This file